mihhdu/UiPEngineQueueProcess/README.md

 This engine contains code that will do the following:
 1. Read a configuration file, by default located in Data\Config.xlsx and output as a dictionary named config

-2. Calls ProcessLayer\InitAllApplications.xaml, where you should initialize apps
+2. Calls ProcessLayer\InitAllApplications.xaml, where you should initialize applications

 3. While there are items in the Queue, read a new Item and process it.

 --3.1 Get Item from queue

 --3.2 Execute Process - retry if you run into a AppEx

-----3.2.1 Calls ProcessLayer\ProcessTransaction.xaml, where you should input data into your opened    apps
+----3.2.1 Calls ProcessLayer\ProcessTransaction.xaml, where you should input data into your opened applications

 ----3.2.2 Evaluate Process wb output

 ----3.2.3 Recover if wb failed with AppEx

 ------3.2.3.1 Call ProcessLayer\CloseAllApplications.xaml

 ------3.2.3.2 Call ProcessLayer\InitAllApplications.xaml

 4. Call ProcessLayer\CloseAllApplications.xaml

 ### For New Project ###